Bento (footballer): Al-Nassr

 On 17 July 2024, Bento signed for Saudi Pro League club Al-Nassr until 2028.
 He made his debut abroad on 14 August, in a 2–0 away win against Al-Taawoun in the 2024 Saudi Super Cup semifinal, keeping a clean sheet.

+On 12 May 2026, he conceded a stoppage-time own goal from a throw-in in the final minute against rivals Al-Hilal, squandering a lead that could have secured the 2025–26 league title in a match that ended in a 1–1 draw.

 International career

 In August 2023, Bento received his first call-up to the Brazil senior national team by interim head coach Fernando Diniz, for two 2026 FIFA World Cup qualification matches against Bolivia and Peru.

 He made his debut on 23 March 2024 in a 1–0 friendly match win against England.